marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 So, you want to get your hands-on and implement new Features, Improvements, Optimizations, Fixes, Refactorings or updates on Documentation/ReadMe, yourself?
 Perfect!
 Here you'll find everything you need to know!

 <details>
-  <summary> It's important that you understand the basics of Branches before continuing.
+  <summary> It's important that you understand the basics of Branches before continue.
 To learn more, expand this section!</summary>

+---

 Branches are where the Source Code of Repositories resides.
 On GitHub, you'll find Repositories with two types of Source Code organization, see below: